Zen to Go Logo

 Stimulate the lymphatic system to eliminate toxins and reduce fluid retention.

-Relieve muscular tension, reduce stress, and treat specific contractures.
+Relieve muscle tension, reduce stress, and address specific contractures.

 Pressure and Rhythm